Driver Type

 Connection Settings:

-- Energy Polling Interval: How often to check energy data (10-300 seconds, default 30)
+- Energy Polling Interval (sec): How often to check energy data, 10-300 seconds, default 30

-Per-Plug Settings (1-10):
+Per-Plug Settings (1-25):

 - IP Address: The plug's static IP address

-- Name: Friendly name for the plug
+- Name: Friendly name for the plug, shown in macro and variable browsers

-- Password: Web password if configured (leave blank if none)
+- Password: Web password if configured, leave blank if none

 System Variables